xiaoh/DAFI/docs/_source/theory.rst

 Data Assimilation
 -----------------

-Data assimilation method can be divided as Kalman filter and variational method.
-However

 Data assimilation can be sorted by variational method :cite:`le1986variational` and Kalman filter :cite:`kalman1960new`.
 The variational method use the optimal control theory :cite:`berkovitz2013optimal` optimal to reduce the misfit between observation and model realization in observed space, while Kalman filter is originated directly from the Bayesian formulation.
-However, the  variational method need much efforts on the adjoint model and the Kalman filter is quite costly to estimatethe statics of the state vector especially for high-dimension problem.
-To address these issues, the trending appraoch is to introduce ensemble technique, and many ensemble based methods have been proposed.
+However, the  variational method need much efforts on the adjoint model and the Kalman filter is quite costly to estimate the statics of the state vector especially for high-dimension problem.
+To address these issues, the trending approach is to introduce ensemble technique, and many ensemble-based methods have been proposed.

 This toolbox is focused on ensemble-based data assimilation methods.